 It gives the cat a sense of excitement and thrill.
 Whereas a cat that is more high strung and anxious might not appreciate engaging in playing chase at all.

-It is important to look out for important behavioral signs in your cat.
+It is important to look out for behavioral signals in your cat.

 Your cat won’t verbally spell it out for you but you can tell how your cat is feeling most of the time via its body language.